-It only takes your back to be turned for a second for one of your house plants to be mowed down or stripped of it's bark by a hunger bunny.
-No only is this frustrating it can also be harmful as many plants can be toxic.
+It only takes your back to be turned for a second for one of your house plants to be mowed down or stripped of its bark by a hunger bunny.
+Not only is this frustrating it can also be harmful as many plants can be toxic.
 It's also important that your bunny can't get to the watering tray where it may drink from the water as this can be contaminated with plant food or pesticides which are toxic.
-The soil can also contain materials that could be saturated with chemicals that can be harmful if eaten so you should make this off limits to your bunny as well.
+The soil can also contain materials that could be saturated with chemicals that can be harmful if eaten so you should make this off limits.

 It's unlikely you are going to be able to teach your bunny not to chew your plants, this is why it's essential to bunny proof all your house plants by restricting access to them.